kaneki003/fresher-s_heist/README.md

 Freshers' MarketPlace is a user-friendly online platform that facilitates direct communication between seniors and freshers for buying and selling various items, including ED kits, bicycles, manufacturing coats, and more.

 ### Website
-The live website can be accessed [here](https://fresher-s-heist-fi9t.vercel.app).
+The live website can be accessed [here](https://fresher-s-heist-fi9t.vercel.app).Please note that sign-in functionality is restricted to IIT BHU accounts only.
+If the server takes longer than expected to fetch data, please try reloading the page or clicking the button again.
+Any updates made by the user will be reflected upon re-login.

 ### Video Demonstration
 A video demonstration of the live website can be found [here](https://jmp.sh/aGITXcrF)